github/docs/content/site-policy/other-site-policies/github-username-policy.md

 ## Name Squatting Policy

 GitHub prohibits account name squatting, and account names may not be reserved or inactively held for future use.
 Accounts violating this name squatting policy may be removed or renamed without notice.
 Attempts to sell, buy, or solicit other forms of payment in exchange for account names are prohibited and may result in permanent account suspension.

+At the time of writing (14 November 2023), GitHub no longer accepts requests to release dormant usernames.